JonasDoe/strangeland/README.md

 ## Installation

 You need the to download at least `add_prefixes.py` and `requirements.txt` and put them into the same folder.
 From that folder, run `pip install -r requirements.txt` one time to install dependencies.
 For example, if you're under Windows, open your command line (e.g. press WIN+R, enter `cmd`, press Enter) and navigate to the folder with `cd C:\my\folder`.
-If you have to chance the drive to, say, `D:`, type `D:` and press Enter before you run the `cd` command.
+If you have to change the drive to, say, `D:`, type `D:` and press Enter before you run the `cd` command.

 ## Running the Script